 The Company's steel manufacturing division commenced operations in late 2011.
 The division manufactures large diameter seamless steel pipe primarily used in the energy, industrial and mining markets.
-The Edmonton based manufacturing operation began its installation phase in January 2011 and its commissioning phase in late July 2011.
-The first shipment of manufactured large diameter steel pipe, consisting of double random lengths of 18"OD standard wall A106B seamless pipes, was transported September 15, 2011.
-Fine-tuning and testing of the equipment was ongoing throughout the fourth quarter of 2011.
-The Company has submitted its application to the American Petroleum Institute (API) for mill certification and has received approval on the documentary portion of the audit.
-The API facility audit is expected to commence in 2012.
-Distribution of the large diameter steel products will be completed through the existing distribution chains in place within the Company's steel distribution division in Canada, and new relationships with major distribution companies in the USA.
+The Edmonton based manufacturing operations achieved its American Petroleum Institute (API) certification in 2012.
+Throughout 2012, the Company continued to improve efficiencies by building redundancies and streamlining parts of the manufacturing process.
+During the fourth quarter of 2012, the Company commenced a second shift that increased production capacity of the manufacturing plant.
+The operation now produces the large diameter seamless pipe Monday through Thursday, twenty four hours a day.
+The fifth day is a maintenance day for the equipment as well as additional testing and shipping of completed material.
+Distribution of the large diameter steel products will continue to be completed through the existing distribution chains in place within the Company's steel distribution division in Canada, and new relationships with major distribution companies in the USA.